-This elegant wreath by Freckle and Wulff will add a pop of holiday cheer to your living room wall.
+This elegant wreath tutorial by Freckle and Wulff will add a pop of holiday cheer to your living room wall.
 To create, you'll need a mix of seasonal foliage.
 This tutorial features eucalyptus branches and holly leaves intertwined with sprigs of baby's breath and dried cotton stalks.

 Life stunk so much during the Middle Ages people had to carry a small aromatic container called a pomander to hold up to their noses to avoid offensive smells.
 Nothing merry about that, right?
 These days, a pomander usually refers to a clove-studded orange.
-It's a traditional sweet-scented holiday ornament anyone can make.
+It is a traditional sweet-scented holiday ornament anyone can make.

 04 of 17